jonathanlimsc/CS3245/HW3/README.txt

 search.py - Entry point for search.
 Reads and deserializes the dictionary, reads the posting file, and writes to the result file.

-query_parser.py - Converts a query into post-fix formatted tokens.

-boolops.py - Contains functions to handle the boolean operations between posting lists and/or intermediate results

 utils.py - Miscellaneous functions.
 Currently only holds normalize_token.
 This is such that future modification to normalizing can be done from a single point.